 What makes Earth a suitable place to live, unlike the other planets?
-Now some may say water, oxygen, nature and more.
-These surely are some undeniable necessities which are present here but apart from this, the spiritual power and belief are also there that makes it a happy home.
+Now some may say water, oxygen, nature, and more.
+These surely are some undeniable necessities that are present here but apart from this, the spiritual power and belief are also there that makes it a happy home.
 Can any of us imagine our life without believing in a distant force who is protecting us?
 Maybe not, and that is why we, quite often, express our gratitude to this divine power.

 Kharchi Puja is also one such way of showcasing the value and trust towards the Earth God.
 No matter how much we try, we just can't thank Mother Earth enough for being kind since day 1.
 This Puja is one of the most celebrated festivals in the state of Tripura.
 It is observed for straight 7 days and is even considered a royal event.
 Every year, it is observed on the eighth day of the new moon in July.

 The festival is primarily celebrated in a temple premises, in Agartala, housing the idols of fourteen gods.
 There are numerous legends associated with Kharchi Pooja that attract thousands of devotees in and around the state towards it.

 Legends have it that Kharchi Puja is a way to cleanse Mother Earth.
 Ama Pechi, which is the period before this puja, is considered the menstruation period of the Mother Goddess.
 Therefore, during this time, the soil is neither dug nor ploughed.

-Menstruation has been considered unholy among Tripuris for long and thus women are barred from all significant functions and duties during that time.
+Menstruation has been considered unholy among Tripuris for a long and thus women are barred from all significant functions and duties during that time.
 The Earth too is considered impure and unclean after the menstruation during Ama Pechi.
-Therefore, to clean earth postmenstrual period, Kharchi Puja is performed.
+Therefore, to clean the earth postmenstrual period, Kharchi Puja is performed.